 How to use 'Ask for Angela'

-If you're out socialising in a participating venue and something just doesn't feel right - may be you're getting unwanted attention, you feel unsafe, vulnerable or threatened - find a member of venue staff and ask for 'Angela'.
+If you're in a participating venue and something just doesn't feel right - may be you're getting unwanted attention, you feel unsafe, vulnerable or threatened - find a member of venue staff and 'Ask for 'Angela'.

 Participating venues are encouraged to display material to show they support the scheme, so watch out for it.

 Visit Stay safe on a night out, just Ask for Angela for further information.